cloudmesh-community/fa19-516-147/project/report.md

 We will be providing database abstractions to host arbitrary databases in arbitrary cloud environments.
-In order to verify that the database provisioning multi cloud environment works , we will be providing a detailed test to manipulate data in database.
+In order to verify that the database provisioning multi cloud environment works, we will be providing a detailed test to manipulate data in database.
-This will include standard database functionality.The implementation is being conducted as part of API REST services and we will be using following clouds:
+This will include standard database functionality.
+The implementation is being conducted as part of API REST services and we will be using following clouds:

 1. Amazon